Former Grand Forks teacher accused of sexual relationship with...

 On March 22, Whalen was charged with sexual assault and an additional corruption of a minor count, both Class C felonies, in a separate but related case.

-The latest corruption of a minor charge accuses Whalen of engaging in a sexual act with the student in his vehicle near the English Coulee diversion outside Grand Forks between November and December last year, according to court documents, while the sexual assault charge accuses him of having sexual contact with the student at Kellys Slough Wildlife Refuge last November.
+The latest corruption of a minor charge in North Dakota accuses Whalen of engaging in a sexual act with the student between November and December last year in his vehicle near the English Coulee diversion outside Grand Forks, according to court documents, while the sexual assault charge accuses him of having sexual contact with the student last November at Kellys Slough Wildlife Refuge.

-Authorities in Minnesota have also charged Whalen with one count of criminal sexual conduct in the third degree in which the victim is between 16 and 17 years old and the accused is in a position of authority, a felony.
+Authorities in Minnesota also have charged Whalen with one count of third-degree criminal sexual conduct.
+Court documents stated the victim was between 16 and 17 years old at the time of the alleged incidents and the accused is in a position of authority, a felony.
 Polk County charges were filed against Whalen in July after Grand Forks investigators told the Polk County Sheriff's Office some of the alleged sexual acts took place there.

-Whalen will have an omnibus hearing in Polk County on Nov.
-8. At omnibus hearings, probable cause is determined and trial preparations are made.
+Whalen will have an omnibus hearing Tuesday in Polk County.
+At omnibus hearings, probable cause is determined and trial preparations are made.

+The Herald typically doesn't identify victims of sexual assault cases unless they wish to make their names public.